United fans and rivals rally round stricken Ferguson

 "I wish Sir Alex Ferguson a speedy and full recovery," said British Labour MP John McDonnell, the Shadow Chancellor.

 "A brilliant manager and a good man, who won the respect of all of us football supporters worldwide."

-Wenger, a long-time rival on the touchlines, offered his support in a short statement to the Daily Mail on Sunday.
+Wenger, who spent many years as Ferguson's main managerial rival in England's Premier League, offered his support to the Scot in a short statement to the Daily Mail on Sunday.